SzymonKubica/micro-bpf/open-sourcing-todo.md

 - [x] fix relocation resolution for raw object file binaries
+- [ ] separate testing endpoints from the main server this one is quite important, the testing endpoints should only be loaded into the server code if a correct build flag / feature is set.
+It doesn't make sense to have all of those endpoint intermingled with the actual useful ones.
+- [ ] remove all comp time warnings
 - [ ] refactor and document server code
-- [ ] separate testing endpoints from the main server
 - [ ] fix jit helper function call args passing
 - [ ] update RIOT version
 - [ ] quickstart instructions